ulfa/erlything/README.md

 ## Applications

 erlyThing consists of the following core applications:

-* roni is a central service app.
+* roni app for services which are used by several other services
 * sue app for finding nodes and a interface for etop, sys_info, memory and others
 * moni ui for sue based on web machine and erlydtl
 * horst the runtime for the things